-Banks and brokers use routing numbers to identify where funds are coming from and where they’re going to.
+Banks and brokers use routing numbers to identify where funds are coming from and where they’re going.
 Although you might not think of them much outside of making transfers, they’re an essential part of the financial ecosystem.
-Use this chart to instantly find your routing number for Fidelity account.
+Use this chart to instantly find your routing number for your Fidelity account.

 |Fidelity Routing Number|

 What Is Fidelity’s Routing Number?